Pick Pocket (1989 film)

 Pick Pocket is a 1989 Indian Tamil-language film directed by G. M. Kumar, starring Sathyaraj and Radha.
 The film was released on 23 June 1989.

 Plot

-Rangaraj and Radha are both pickpockets, fall in love and get married.
+Rangaraj and Radha, both pickpockets, fall in love and get married.
 With the help of Rajalakshmi, who also has a passion for art, Rangaraj tries to create a few forged education certificates and applies for the post of police officer.
-He even succeeds in it.
+He succeeds in it.